Total Quality Management (TQM) is an approach that seeks to improve quality and performance which will meet or exceed customer expectations.

 TQM takes into account all quality measures taken at all levels and involving all company employees.

-Total quality management has evolved from the quality assurance methods that were first developed around the time of the First World War.
-The war effort led to large scale manufacturing efforts that often produced poor quality.
+Total quality management has evolved from the quality assurance methods that were first developed around the time of World War I. The war effort led to large-scale manufacturing efforts that often produced poor quality products.
 To help correct this, quality inspectors were introduced on the production line to ensure that the level of failures due to quality was minimized.

-After the First World War, quality inspection became more commonplace in manufacturing environments and this led to the introduction of Statistical Quality Control (SQC), a theory developed by Dr. W. Edwards Deming.
+After World War I, quality inspection became more commonplace in manufacturing environments and this led to the introduction of Statistical Quality Control (SQC), a theory developed by Dr. W. Edwards Deming.

 This quality method provided a statistical method of quality based on sampling.
 Where it was not possible to inspect every item, a sample was tested for quality.
 The theory of SQC was based on the notion that a variation in the production process leads to variation in the end product.

 If the variation in the process could be removed this would lead to a higher level of quality in the end product.

 After World War II, the industrial manufacturers in Japan produced poor quality items.
 In a response to this, the Japanese Union of Scientists and Engineers invited Dr. Deming to train engineers in quality processes.

 By the 1950s quality control was an integral part of Japanese manufacturing and was adopted by all levels of workers within an organization.